siddhartha-gadgil/LTS2019/_reports/ar/ar.md

 [Link Here](https://github.com/siddhartha-gadgil/LTS2019/commit/55fe7ea3e76e97f6fa4a7de852fec0ba9f3c93e2)
 4. I checked whether a Diophantine equation in one variable has an integer solution in the function `IsSolutionZ`.
 [Link Here](https://github.com/siddhartha-gadgil/LTS2019/commit/393a0a25a43db9975a6db7bc5fe39583a3f8cf7e)

+All of the above functions include proofs that the solution (a rational number) is a valid number (nonzero denominator).

 Each of these functions had their own associated helper functions to transition between proofs of equalities.

 ### Diophantine Equations

+The work on two variable Diophantine equations was done in collaboration with Shafil (who had already proven the Bezout Identity).

 1. I found with proof whether or not the equation ax + b = c has an integer solution using the function `DiophantineSolver`.
 Thus, linear Diophantine equations in one variable are complete.
 2. For the two variable case, the function `homogeneous` is a helper function which transitions between proofs of equalities in the homogeneous case of the two variable Diophantine equation.
 3. I wrote the function `solDifference` which along with `diffIsHomogeneous` proves that if any two pairs satisfy the non-homogeneous equation, then their difference satisfies the homogeneous equation
 4. The function `addToSol` is a helper function which is used in conjugation with `differByHomogeneous` (which was done by Shafil, I only defined the function type) to show that any solution is a particular solution + a homogeneous solution.

+The Diophantine solver produces a valid rational solution of the equation in case it has no integer solution.

 #### Remaining